 It is also possibly to catch a bus to the St Naum Monastery.
 They run every couple of hours in each direction during the day.
 Taxi’s will also take you to St Naum.

 The Monastery of St Naum

-Outside of the church is a fantastic area with amazing views over the lake.
+Inside the grounds of the Macedonian monastery is a fantastic area with amazing views over the lake.
 There is also a hotel which now takes up part of the old monastery buildings, and a restaurant.
 The gardens behind the monastery are lovely and a great place to relax in the shade in the heat of summer.